LipeDev1/LipeDev1/README.md

 ### Hi there 👋

-I´m Filipe from Brazil, and i do content on design and development.
+I´m Filipe from Brazil, and I do content on design and development.
 I really enjoy learning languages and frameworks like JavaScript, React Native, React, php, Python and i also enjoy wireframing, ui, ux and design in general.
 You can check out my social networks.

 👨🏼‍💻 building my website
 🧠 learning Html5,Javascript,Css,PHP,Python.